Last Updated: August 31, 2024

 United States of America

-💰 Compare Freeway Rick Ross' Net Worth
+1. What Is Freeway Rick Ross' Net Worth?

-What is Freeway Rick Ross' Net Worth?
+What Is Freeway Rick Ross' Net Worth?

 "Freeway" Rick Ross is an American convicted drug trafficker who has a net worth of $1 million.
-"Freeway" Ricky Ross ran a massive drug empire in the early 1980s in Los Angeles.
+"Freeway" Rick Ross ran a massive drug empire in the early 1980s in Los Angeles.
 At his peak, Ross' empire reportedly earned up to $3 million per day.
 Rick Ross claims his peak net worth was over $600 million.
 After being sentenced to life in prison, Ross educated himself on legal matters and eventually appealed his imprisonment.
 His sentence was successfully reduced to 20 years behind bars, and he was released in 2009.

 Early Life